NoNews/Android-MVP-Template/README.md

 3. RxJava
 4. Retrolambda
 5. Picasso
-6. Butterknife
-8. EventBus
+6. EventBus
-9. Moxy MVP
+7. Moxy MVP

 ###How to use:
 1. Clone this project